fbpx Skip to main content

 8. Carry your own water

-Although there are taps along the South Downs Way, it is safer for yourself and others not to have to rely on them to stay hydrated.
+There are taps at various stopping points along the South Downs Way, but it is better for yourself and others not to have to rely on them to stay hydrated.

 9. Read the signs